juanprietob/med-img-reader/README.md

 # med-img-reader

-Read a dicom series in the browser using ITK series reader.
+Read or write a 3D or 2D image with one or multiple components in a variety of formats.
+DICOM, NIFTI, NRRD, JPG, PNG, MHD
 [Viewer example](https://hpc.medimg-ai.com)

 ## Installation